Lagrangian cobordism and tropical curves: Cobordism preliminaries

 \begin{rmk} Planar Lagrangian cobordism was introduced by Arnol'd \cite{Arnold1, Arnold2} and has been studied by a number of authors: non-exhaustively, \cite{Audin} treats the underlying topological aspects; \cite{Biran-Cornea, Biran-Cornea-2} study Floer theoretic rigidity; \cite{Haug} computes the cobordism group of $T^2$.
 There is a related but distinct notion of ``Lagrangian cobordism between Legendrian submanifolds of a contact manifold", also much studied -- see e.g. \cite{Chantraine, BST} and references therein -- which in general yields an asymmetric relation on Legendrians, and which is not our focus here. \end{rmk}

 Given the same initial data $(X, \bL^-, \bL^+)$, a \emph{cylindrical cobordism} between $\bL^-$ and $\bL^+$ is a Lagrangian brane

 which should be asymptotically cylindrical, so its projection to $\C^*$ should co-incide outside a compact set with a union of radial lines near both $0$ and $\infty$ in $\C^*$, carrying $\bL^-$ and $\bL^+$ respectively, cf. Figure \ref{Fig:cylindrical_cobordism}.
-(Fixing the co-ordinate $z=re^{i\theta}$ on $\C^*$, the symplectic form $\omega_{\C^*} = dr\wedge d\theta$ and we fix the $\infty$-fold Maslov covering of $\C^*$ defined by the volume form $dz$; equivalently, we view $\C^*=X(\R)$ and follow the general conventions of Section \ref{Sec:AlbCob}.
+(We fix the co-ordinate $z=re^{i\theta}$ on $\C^*$, the symplectic form $\omega_{\C^*} = dr\wedge d\theta$, and the $\infty$-fold Maslov covering of $\C^*$ defined by the volume form $dz$; equivalently, we view $\C^*=X(\R)$ and follow the general conventions of Section \ref{Sec:AlbCob}.
 The brane structures for cylindrical cobordisms are then defined with respect to product data.)
-Note that in this case, a relatively compact subset of the cobordism may separate the cylinder.
-Analogous to heights of the ends of a planar cobordism, the angular parameters of these lines will be the \emph{arguments} of a cylindrical cobordism.

-\begin{rmk} Planar (respectively cylindrical) cobordism is naturally a relation on \emph{ordered} (resp. cyclically ordered) tuples of Lagrangian branes, but we will not keep track of this information. \end{rmk}

 \begin{example} For any Lagrangian brane $L \subset X$, we have $L[1] = -L$ in the (cylindrical or planar) Lagrangian cobordism group.
 This relation is realized by the cobordism $V = \gamma \times L$ where $\gamma$ is a path with two negative and no positive ends.
 As a consequence we have $L[2] = L$. \end{example}